Last updated in March 2019

-In November 2006, the last new commitments were made in San José as part of "traditional" technical and financial cooperation, which was in the process of being phased out.
-Since then, climate protection has evolved into a new priority area of cooperation through Costa Rica’s inclusion in the German Government’s International Climate Initiative (IKI).
-This lessens the impact of the end of bilateral development cooperation, which is only being continued in the context of regional and so called trilateral projects.
+In San José in November 2006, the last new commitments were made under the “traditional” technical and financial cooperation schemes, which were in the process of being phased out.
+Since then, climate protection has become a new priority area of cooperation thanks to Costa Rica’s inclusion in the German Government’s International Climate Initiative (IKI).
+This lessens the impact of the end of bilateral development cooperation, which is only being continued in the context of regional and trilateral projects.
 As a pioneer of climate-neutral growth – continuing to pursue the goal of achieving carbon neutrality by 2030 – Costa Rica is an attractive partner for Germany in testing new forms and methods of international climate cooperation.

 In addition, Costa Rica is increasingly becoming a key partner and location for regional development cooperation projects.
 Cooperation with Costa Rica as part of the Central American Integration System (SICA) focuses on supporting the competitiveness of small and medium-sized companies, promoting employment and business start-ups among young people, improving energy efficiency and energy conservation, protecting biodiversity as well as reducing emissions from deforestation and forest degradation (REDD).
 In addition, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) is conducting a project with the Inter American Court of Human Rights aimed at strengthening access to justice.
 Three projects are currently in preparation under the auspices of the International Climate Initiative (IKI), which aim, for example, to establish biocorridors and promote sustainable agriculture.

 Culture and education

 Although Costa Rica’s political and economic as well as cultural affinities are largely with the United States, the cultural sector is an important component of German-Costa Rican relations.
-Partly in response to the growing US influence, particularly in the mass media, Costa Ricans continue to be interested in European culture remains firm.
+Partly as a reaction to the United States’ growing influence, particularly in the mass media, Costa Ricans’ interest in European culture remains firm.
 To tap into this interest, Germany has launched the “Plattform Kultur”, which is closely coordinated with the Goethe‑Institut in Mexico, the branch responsible for Costa Rica.